SharePoint/sp-dev-provisioning-templates/tenant/WorkAtContoso/README.md

 # Work @ Contoso (x)

 This template demonstrates how a typical work oriented hub site could look like in SharePoint Online.
-It's designed to aggregate content and news from the associated site collections to show all relevant information from a single location.
+It is designed to aggregate content and news from the associated site collections to show all relevant information from a single location.

 ![Live at Contoso top pic](./top-work-at-contoso.png)

-The Work @ Contoso template consists from multiple site collections which are all automatically associated on the hub site, so that all out-of-the-box aggregation capabilities will work as expected.
+The Work @ Contoso template consists from multiple site collections which are all automatically associated to the hub site so that all out-of-the-box aggregation capabilities will work as expected.

 The template also creates the hub navigation automatically with a sample information architecture, which you can easily modify and extend based on your own requirements.